ascorbic/daneel/README.md

 ## Create your own GPT-powered chat bot

 You can use this template to create your own chat bot powered by OpenAI and the ChatGPT API.
-It includes a simple, easily customized chat interface which handles message history, a Netlify edge function that communicates securely with the OpenAI API, and simple styling with Tailwind.
+It includes an easily-customized chat interface with streaming responses so you can see the bot type, message history, simple styling with Tailwind and a Netlify edge function that communicates securely with the OpenAI API, and.
 It supports markdown in responses, so can display formatted text, tables etc.

 ### [Demo site](https://daneel-demo.netlify.app/).